How to Create a Timeline

 Thinking of making a timeline for your homeschool?
-Create a version that suits your homeschooling style and pick up some free timeline resources.

 Make a Timeline that Suits your Homeschool